 Registration in this course is limited.
-Students must be learning English as an Additional Language and have the recommendation of the EST-Resource (EAL) instructor (Mme.
-Richard).
+Students must be learning English as an Additional Language and have the recommendation.
 Description: The primary purpose of these courses is to assist students in the development of their English Language proficiency.
 Students can receive up to 6 credits in this area towards graduation and they may be counted for the English component of their graduation requirements.